Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 $$ \text{p-value} = P(\delta \text{ observed or more extreme} \mid H_0 \text{ is true}) $$

-### What is so bad about low power, does it matter as long as the p-value is low? ###
+### Why is power a big deal?

-Even if the p-value is statistically significant, if the experiment is low-powered to begin with there is still a high probability of the Null hypothesis to be true.
+It is because experiments with low statistical power are NOT trustworthy.
+That is, even if the p-value is statistically significant, if the experiment is low-powered to begin with there is still a high probability that the Null hypothesis is true.

 **False positive risk (FPR)** is the probability that the Null hypothesis is true while we decide to reject the null hypothesis (p-value < 5%).
 Mathematically it is represented by $$ P(\text{Null is True} \mid \text{p-value} < 0.05) $$